-Set after Transformers: Revenge of The Fallen, this series is a prime example of what happens when characters wrestle control away from the writer.
+Set after Transformers: Revenge of the Fallen, this series is a prime example of what happens when characters wrestle control away from the writer.
 Black Crayons started out as a short one-shot about the idea of Will Lennox's daughter growing up with the knowledge of the Autobots and how this would affect the child.
 It was intended to be something short, but as its creator, Bookworm Gal, quickly learned, the tale was nowhere near finished.
 Currently, the series consists of sixteen stories.
-Most are short one-shots, but four are multi-chapter pieces including the most recent one that attempts to rewrite Transformers: Dark Of The Moon.
+Most are short one-shots, but five are multi-chapter pieces including one that rewrites Transformers: Dark of the Moon.
 The series was written out of order and most can be read separately, but taken as one long story as well.

 While most of the stories are simply sweet and adorable tales about a little girl who just so happen to be friends with the Autobot Weapon Specialist, it manages to avoid being too sweet.
 Characterization of the relationships between the humans and Cybertronians is the main focus.
 Later stories, as Annabelle begins to grow older, become more serious in tone.
 Her father and best friend are in the middle of a war against the Decepticons and events begin to draw closer to home...

 - Action Girl: Mikaela for the humans and the Arcee triplets for the Autobots.

 - Action Survivor: Sam Witwicky, Mikaela Banes, and Annabelle Lennox

 - Adaptation Expansion: More character moments are given to a number of characters, the Lennox family and Cybertronians who are not named Optimus Prime, Bumblebee, and Megatron in particular.

 - In the films, the Arcee triplets are named Arcee, Chromia, and Elita-One.
 In the Black Crayons series, they are named Arcee, Chromia, and Flareup.